jvhansen08/TerimnatorExam/Q1/README.md

 This will play through the simulation using the ml model, the controller, and the default non-trained model to show the difference between the three.

+If you would like to execute the trained model, execute, comment out the first lines of the demo and run the demo again.

 # Citations:

 - [Medium](https://medium.com/dabbler-in-de-stress/the-inverted-pendulum-problem-with-deep-reinforcement-learning-9f149b68c018)